Environmental racism in the United States: Mapping

 USFS has established several Urban Field Stations, to research urban natural resources' structure, function, stewardship, and benefits.
 By mapping urban tree coverage, the agency hopes to identify and prioritize EJ communities for urban forest projects.

 Another initiative highlighted by the agency is the Food and Nutrition Service and Economic Research Service's Food Desert Locator.
 The Locator provides a spatial view of food deserts, defined as a low-income census tract where a substantial number or share of residents has low access to a supermarket or large grocery store.
 The mapped deserts can be used to direct agency resources to increase access to fresh fruits and vegetables and other food assistance programs.

 The US EPA database EJ Screen is publicly available.
 EJ Screen maps the United States with socioeconomically determinant factors including income level and race, as well as environmental health data including rates of asthma and cancer occurrence in a given area.
 Where there is high correlation between socioeconomic determinants and detrimental health impacts, "EJ communities" are noted.
+Examples of EJ communities include: the US territories, and the states of Alaska and Hawaii.